An ECHL Hockey Team, playing home games at Germain Arena

 Chairman and Chief Executive Officer – Compuware Corporation

-While the junior and midget teams are the focal points of Karmanos’ commitment, countless youth hockey programs benefit each season through the efforts and sponsorship of the Carolina Hurricanes and Compuware.
+In November of 2015, Karmanos was inducted into the Hockey Hall of Fame in the “Builder” category for his success as an entrepreneur developing youth hockey programs over the past 30-years sponsorship of youth hockey programs.
+His programs have produced many NHL stars over the years including Pat LaFontaine, Al Iafrate, Mike Modano, Eric Lindros and Kevin Hatcher.
+Countless youth hockey programs benefit each season through the efforts and sponsorship of Carolina Hurricanes and Compuware.
 In December 1997, Karmanos was chosen as one of four recipients of the Lester Patrick Award.
-Originating in 1966, the award is given annually to individuals who are recognized for “outstanding service to hockey in the United States.”
+Originating in 1966, the award is given annually to individuals who are recognized for “outstanding service to hockey in the United States.
+In July 2013, USA Hockey announced that Karmanos had been selected for induction to the United States Hockey Hall of Fame as a member of the Hall’s class of 2013.

-Craig Brush, the President of the Florida Everblades, along with partner Peter Karmanos, founded the Everblades and Germain Arena in 1998.
+Craig Brush, the President & General Manager of the Florida Everblades, along with partners Peter Karmanos and Thomas Thewes, founded the Everblades and Germain Arena in 1998.
 Brush, a native of Milton, Ontario, oversees all aspects of both the hockey club and the sports complex.

-Brush played hockey for three seasons at Cornell University and was a member of the 1970 undefeated NCAA Championship team.
-Craig also coached in the Compuware youth hockey program for many years.
+Brush played hockey for four seasons at Cornell University where he was a member of the 1970 undefeated NCAA Championship team, which was the only team in collegiate history to accomplish this feat.
+From 2003-2006, Brush served as the Chairman of the ECHL Board of Governors.
+In addition, he has coached in the Compuware youth hockey program for many years.